-Mangrove forest ecosystem fact sheet | Field of Mars EEC
+Mangrove forest ecosystems fact sheet | Field of Mars EEC

-What are mangrove forests?
+What are mangrove forest ecosystems?

 Mangrove forests are intertidal ecosystems that grow along sheltered tidal rivers, creeks, bays and estuaries.
 They grow where land and water meet, in muddy or silty areas that are regularly covered by tides.